News from Engage, the Momentum Blog:

 - Payments of interest only will start the month after you receive the loan and will be based on the amount borrowed at that time.

-- Payments must be made monthly and will be taken automatically out of your bank account.
+- Payments must be made monthly and will be taken automatically from your bank account.

 - You have up to four years to pay back your loan.
 Generally, your payments will be interest only for the first two years, and principal and interest for the next two years.
-However, you will need to start paying the principal and interest earlier if:
+You will need to start paying principal earlier, though, if:

-- You find employment in your field; in which case, your principal and interest payments will start within 30 days, or
+- You find employment in your field, in which case your principal and interest payments will start within 90 days, or

-- You complete your accreditation/training program in less than two years; in which case, your principal and interest payments will start within 90 days.
+- You complete your licensing/training program in less than two years, in which case your principal and interest payments will start within 90 days.

 - The loan and the payments will be registered with a credit bureau so that you can build your credit rating.

-- There are no processing fees on IAF loans.
+- There are no processing fees on loans.

-- Since approval of IAF loans is on your character, you will be required to provide personal references, demonstrate initiative, have a strong program plan in place, and be willing to repay the loan.
+Since approval of your IAF micro loan is based on your character, you will be required to provide personal references, demonstrate initiative, have a strong licensing/learning plan in place, and be willing to repay the loan.